 Figure 1 below shows monthly rainfall, effective rainfall, and temperatures from May to October for both years of experimentation.
 The results indicate that during the period from May to October, the second year of the experiment recorded 32% more precipitation and a 14% increase in effective rainfall compared to the first year of the experiment.
 Moreover, the lowest and highest temperatures were recorded during the second year of the experiment.

 Figure.
-1. Monthly rainfall, effective rainfall, maximum and minimum temperature for 2023 et 2024 years of study area
+1. Monthly rainfall, effective rainfall, maximum and minimum temperature for 2023 and 2024 years of study area

 3.1.2.
 Effect of supplementary irrigation dose and organic matter dose on tomato growth parameters